 The house file system is mounted on Genepool as well as JGI systems.
 Users can access data from house as usual. /house is being retired in December, 2013.
 Immediate effort should be put into archiving or migrating data to other filesystems.
-Note that house is currently highly utilized and often is more than 90% utilized.
+Note that house is highly utilized and often is more than 90% utilized.
 Please backup data to HPSS and delete data you don't need.
 Consider using the projectb file system described below.
 Genepool is the only NERSC computational resource that has access to /house.
 If you want to use hopper or carver, please migrate your data to projectb.

-projectb is a new 2.7PB GPFS based file system for JGI projects.
-There are two portions of the projectb filesystem: projectb/projectdirs and projectb/scratch.
+projectb is a 2.7PB GPFS based file system for the JGI's active projects.
+There are two distinct user spaces in the projectb filesystem: projectb/sandbox and projectb/scratch.
 The projectb filesystem is available on genepool, hopper and carver.
 The projectb filesystem is only mounted on NERSC computer systems.

-projectb "Scratch" space is intended for staging and running JGI calculations on the NERSC systems, including genepool, hopper, and carver.
+projectb "Scratch" and "Sandbox" space is intended for staging and running JGI calculations on the NERSC systems, including genepool, hopper, and carver.
 On genepool, the projectb scratch space is the recommended filesystem for performing file IO during all your calculations.
 If you have access to the genepool resource, you should have space on projectb scratch.
 If you don't, please file a ticket at http://help.nersc.gov.
 The Sandbox areas were allocated by program.
 If you have questions about your program's space, please see your group lead.

 Each user has a "scratch" directory.
 Scratch directories are NOT backed up and file are purged if they have not been accessed for 90 days.
 Access your scratch directory with the environment variable "$SCRATCH" for example: